emctague/chttp/README.md

 ### Checking Request Information

  * `request.path` contains the path being routed.
- * `Header_get(request, "name")` can be used to get the value of an HTTP Request header.
+ * `Header_get(&request->headers, "name")` can be used to get the value of an HTTP Request header.
 Returns NULL on failure.
    All headers are in **lowercase**, and Header_get is case-sensitive!
  * `request.method` contains the HTTP request method being used.
 This can be:
    * `HTTPMethodGET` - HTTP GET request